-Jason Holder enters his eighth season as the head wrestling coach and an assistant professor within the Springfield College Department of Physical Education and Health Education for the 2018-2019 campaign.
+Jason Holder enters his ninth season as the head wrestling coach and an assistant professor within the Springfield College Department of Physical Education and Health Education for the 2019-2020 campaign.

 Prior to being hired as the head coach of the Springfield College wrestling program, Holder was the program's top assistant for four years, where he has served not only as an assistant wrestling coach, but also as an adjunct professor.
 Springfield College’s wrestling record in that time frame was 47-32 for a .595 winning percentage.
 The Pride was also the NEWA champions in 2011.
 His association honored Holder by naming him the NEWA Assistant Coach of the Year for 2010-11.